tparchman/lab/KRLA_lab_meetings_workflow/README.md

 	    | cut -f1

+The above will produce files that look like knin.seqs... explain.

 **SETH** Add a description of the files in the 'assembly' directory we talked about, how or why you would choose one for